GreenFlag31/carousel-library/projects/carousel/README.md

 Emphasis has been placed on performance, adopting `ChangeDetectionStrategy.OnPush` and utilizing `translate3d` instead of `translateX`.
 This choice aims to enable hardware acceleration in specific scenarios, which can contribute to a smoother and more efficient user experience.
 By default, if infinite mode is enabled, a function will prevent infinite DOM growth by removing invisible cards.

+# Change log

+Version 0.0.7: Support for dynamically HTML generated content (ngFor, @for) for slide creation.
+Correction of a validation bug.

 # Report a Bug

 Please provide a detailed description of the encountered bug, including your carousel configuration and the steps/actions that led to the issue.
 An accurate description will help me to reproduce the issue.